-Here is the latest version of the syllabic curriculum
+The latest version of the syllabic curriculum basic

-syllabus [DOC]).
-Each time we publish a new module, we will add
+neuroscience curriculum.
+Each time we publish a new module,

-a link to the relevant area of the syllabus.
-Here you can
+we will add a link to the relevant area of the syllabus.
+Here you

-progress and find the modules that cover the topics you want
+so you can find the modules that cover the topics you want to

 Modules in green have been published.